Spousal Support Lawyer for Women in Indianapolis

 In Indiana, alimony is not available.
-Instead, spousal support or spousal maintenance may be awarded in specific circumstances.
+Instead, spousal maintenance may be awarded in specific circumstances.
 The court may issue a spousal support order if:

 - The receiving spouse requires training or education to find appropriate employment.
 In this case, spousal support may be ordered for a limited amount of time.

 - The receiving spouse is physically or mentally incapacitated.

 - One receiving spouse cares for a dependent who is physically or mentally incapacitated.

 Spousal maintenance can be included in your divorce decree and should be paid once it has been finalized.

 Your spousal support lawyer could also help you apply for a temporary order for spousal support while the divorce process is ongoing.
 If successful, this may ensure that you have financial security while the divorce is ongoing.
 This may be particularly important if you need spousal support to pay your mortgage or rent.

 The Indiana spousal maintenance statute is specific about the circumstances where a court may order spousal maintenance.
 When spousal maintenance is ordered, it is often for a limited amount of time, depending on the circumstances under which the order is made.

 If you meet any of the below criteria, then one of our Indianapolis divorce lawyers will help you fight for spousal maintenance.

 Rehabilitative Spousal Maintenance